Alex Pagulayan: Professional career

-"The Lion" Pagulayan beat Joven Bustamante on June 15, 2008, to win the P 300,000-Magnificent 7 Winner-Take-All 9-Ball Invitational second qualifier in Mandaue City, Cebu for the December grand final.
+Pagulayan beat Joven Bustamante on June 15, 2008, to win the P 300,000-Magnificent 7 Winner-Take-All 9-Ball Invitational second qualifier in Mandaue City, Cebu for the December grand final.
 He was set for the June, 2nd leg of the Sen. Manuel Villar Cup in Cebu City.

 Alex Pagulayan, 30, received the $15,000 check, as he defeated Dennis Orcollo, 11–6, to win the 4th leg of the Guinness 9-Ball Tour at the Velocity at Novena Square, Singapore.
 Pagulayan beat the 2005 world title winner, Wu Chia Ching, 9–6, while Orcollo defeated Yang Ching-Shun, 9–8.
 Orcollo settled for the runner-up purse of $6,000.

 In 2011, Alex Pagulayan defeated Floyd Ziegler 6–0 to win the final of the 2011 Canadian Amateur Championship, in his return to competitive snooker, he successfully defended the title in 2012.

 In 2014, Pagulayan entered the Snooker Q School to qualify for main tour events.
 He participated in qualifying for the 2014 Wuxi Classic, but lost his match to world number 14 Stephen Maguire.
 Days later he took part in the qualifying for the next ranking event on the Snooker tour, the Australian Goldfields Open, but lost the first qualifying round 5–1 to Ian Burns.
 In qualifying for the next ranking event, the Shanghai Masters, he lost to John Astley.

 In 2016, Pagulayan was crowned champion of the 2016 Canadian 9-Ball Championship held in Quebec, Canada after he tumbled John Morra in the championship match, 15–6.
 Pagulayan would remain undefeated in all of his matches, including a semi-finals victory over Alain Martel in the tournament.

-He also won the 2017 CSI U.S Open 8-Ball Championship against Shane Van Boening.
+He also won the 2017 CSI U.S. Open 8-Ball Championship against Shane Van Boening.